laravel/docs/collections.md

     });

 As you can see, the `Collection` class allows you to chain its methods to perform fluent mapping and reducing of the underlying array.
-In general, every `Collection` method returns an entirely new `Collection` instance.
+In general, collections are immutable, meaning every `Collection` method returns an entirely new `Collection` instance.

 <a name="creating-collections"></a>
-## Creating Collections
+### Creating Collections

 As mentioned above, the `collect` helper returns a new `Illuminate\Support\Collection` instance for the given array.
 So, creating a collection is as simple as:

     $collection = collect([1, 2, 3]);

-By default, collections of [Eloquent](/docs/{{version}}/eloquent) models are always returned as `Collection` instances; however, feel free to use the `Collection` class wherever it is convenient for your application.
+The results of [Eloquent](/docs/{{version}}/eloquent) queries are always returned as `Collection` instances.

 <a name="available-methods"></a>
 ## Available Methods

 For the remainder of this documentation, we'll discuss each method available on the `Collection` class.
-Remember, all of these methods may be chained for fluently manipulating the underlying array.
-Furthermore, almost every method returns a new `Collection` instance, allowing you to preserve the original copy of the collection when necessary.
+Remember, all of these methods may be chained to fluently manipulating the underlying array.
+Furthermore, almost every method returns a new `Collection` instance, allowing you to preserve the original copy of the collection when necessary:

-You may select any method from this table to see an example of its usage:

 <style>
     #collection-method-list > p {